 Present Day – The Email Marketing Renaissance.
 Permission-based marketing, also known as inbound marketing, has shifted the way marketers and consumers relate to one another.
 Email plays an important role in the inbound buyer’s journey.
 By keeping in touch with interested prospects via email, you can help build a relationship and pull leads closer to a conversion.

 Email Marketing Best Practices

-With marketing automation, you can track your contact’s website and email behaviors.
-Is there a particular product or service page on your website that she keeps visiting?
-Send her an email suggesting that product or service.
-Has she downloaded certain content pieces?
-Send her a similar piece.
-Stay relevant and you’ll earn your contact’s trust.
+With email marketing automation, you can track your contact’s website and email behaviors.
+Is there a particular product or service page on your website that they keeps visiting?
+Send them an email suggesting that product or service.
+Have they downloaded certain content pieces?
+Send them a similar piece.
+Stay relevant, and you’ll earn your contact’s trust.

 Segment your lists.
-One easy way to create personalized, targeted messaging is by segmenting your lists.
-You can segment your contacts by a variety of criteria, like demographics, location, job title, etc. You could also segment by buyer persona, to make your messaging even more targeted.
+One easy way to create personalized, targeted, messaging is by segmenting your lists.
+You can segment your contacts by a variety of criteria, such as demographics, location, job title and more.
+You could also segment by buyer persona to make your messaging even more targeted.
 For example, Cindy CEO may require different messaging than Andy Account Manager or Mary Marketing Manager.

 Pay attention to deliverability.
-The world of email deliverability is changing, and while it may seem strange for marketers, it’s very important to only interact with engaged leads.
+The world of email deliverability is changing, and while this strategy may seem strange for marketers, it’s very important to only interact with engaged leads.

 Why?
 Your domain reputation is very important.
 ISPs are growing increasingly sophisticated in their battle against spam and unwanted email.
 In addition to tracking engagement, ISPs are now tracking your sending domain.

-But there are major positives this new era of deliverability.
+But there are major positives in this new era of deliverability through email marketing automation.
 For example, since SharpSpring introduced email engagement tools, customers have seen higher overall opens and clicks.
 Also, suppressing email sends to disinterested recipients has already increased customers’ reputations with ISPs as well.